F. W. de Klerk: Illness and death

-On 19 March 2021, it was announced that de Klerk had been diagnosed with mesothelioma.
-He died from complications of the disease in his sleep at his home in Cape Town on 11 November 2021, at the age of 85.
+On 19 March 2021, a day after his 85th birthday, it was announced that de Klerk had been diagnosed with mesothelioma.
+He died from complications of the disease in his sleep at his home in Fresnaye, Cape Town on 11 November 2021, at the age of 85.
 He was the last surviving State President of South Africa.

-After his death, a video message from de Klerk was released from the FW de Klerk Foundation, apologizing "without qualification" for the harm caused from apartheid and pleading that the government and all South Africans would embrace the constitution in a balanced manner while also promoting economic growth, guarding the independence and impartiality of the courts, as well as promoting non-racialism and non-discrimination in South Africa.
+After his death, a video message from de Klerk was released from the FW de Klerk Foundation, apologising "without qualification" for the harm caused from apartheid and pleading that the government and all South Africans would embrace the constitution in a balanced manner while also promoting economic growth, guarding the independence and impartiality of the courts, as well as promoting non-racialism and non-discrimination in South Africa.

 On 16 November 2021, President Cyril Ramaphosa declared a four-day mourning period for de Klerk and ordered for all of the national South African flags to fly at half-mast from 17 to 21 November "as a mark of respect."
 Though the de Klerk family determined that he would have a private cremation and funeral, the South African government agreed to hold a state memorial service for de Klerk "in which government leaders, leaders of political parties and representatives of civil society will participate" at a later date.
 The state memorial service was held in Cape Town on 12 December 2021, and saw Ramaphosa deliver the keynote speech.